HTTP-RPC/Sierra/README.md

 # Getting Sierra
 Sierra is distributed via Maven Central at [org.httprpc:sierra](https://central.sonatype.com/artifact/org.httprpc/sierra/versions).
 Java 21 or later is required.
 [FlatLaf](https://www.formdev.com/flatlaf/) is recommended.

 A [DTD](sierra.dtd) is provided to assist with editing.
 It is not used for validation and is not required.
+An interactive [preview tool](sierra-tools/previewer) is also available.

 # Sierra Classes
 Sierra provides the `UILoader` class, which can be used in conjunction with the following types to to declaratively establish a hierarchy of user interface elements: